SamCaruso/TicTacToe-with-DataClasses/README.md

 ### <h2>Project Evolution</h2>
 I originally envisioned the game as a single instance (with multiple rounds) that didn’t require creating multiple game instances.
 In the **SINGLE-GAME** version, you'll notice **class variables** instead of instance variables.

-Later, I decided to allow for the creation of multiple Game objects and adapted the code accordingly in the **MULTIPLE-GAMES** version.
+I later decided to allow for the creation of multiple Game objects and adapted the code accordingly in the **MULTIPLE-GAMES** version.
 Despite these architectural differences, the features of the game remain unchanged across both versions.

 # Features
 - 3 Game Modes: